ankitects/anki-manual/src/platform/windows/display-issues.md

 ## Full screen

-Anki 2.1.50+ comes with a full screen mode, but due to various issues it had to be disabled while `OpenGL` is used.
-See the above for how to change to a full screen supporting driver.
+Anki 2.1.50+ comes with a full screen mode, but due to various issues, it had to be disabled while `OpenGL` is used.
+Turning on software rendering as described above will allow the full screen option to be used, though please bear in mind that rendering performance may suffer.